HariMalode/TE-Sem6-Endsem-Notes/Web Technology/WT3.md

 ---

 ### Q4.
 What are DTD?,Explain how they work?
 Explain DTD : Schema,elements,attributes
-DTD stands for Document Type Definition.
-It's a markup language used to define the structure and legal elements and attributes of an XML (Extensible Markup Language) document.
-DTDs play a crucial role in validating XML documents against a predefined set of rules.
+DTDs, or Document Type Definitions, are a way to formally define the structure and rules for an XML document.
+DTDs specify the allowed elements, attributes, and their relationships within an XML document.
+They provide a schema-like mechanism for validating XML documents against a predefined set of rules.

 Let's break down the components of a DTD and how they work: